Haditha massacre: Investigations

+Two official U.S. military investigations began.
+The first, under United States Army Major General Eldon Bargewell, examined how the incident was reported through the chain of command.
+The second, headed by the Naval Criminal Investigative Service, began on March 9, and examined the criminal aspects of the incident.
+The conduct of Wuterich, the squad leader, came under scrutiny.

 On March 19, 2006, U.S. military officials confirmed that, contrary to the initial report, U.S. Marines, not Iraqi insurgents, killed 15 civilians.

-Several official investigations began.
-The first, under United States Army Maj.
-Gen. Eldon Bargewell, examined how the incident was reported through the chain of command.
-A second investigation, headed by the Naval Criminal Investigative Service, examined the criminal aspects of the incident.
-A third investigation was launched by the Iraqi government.
-The conduct of Staff Sergeant Frank Wuterich, the squad leader, came under scrutiny.

 On June 2, 2006, news outlets reported that 24 Iraqis had been killed, none as a result of the bomb explosion.
-This news anticipated the results of the U.S. military investigation, which found that the 24 unarmed Iraqis—including children as young as two years old and women—were killed by 12 members of K Company in the 3rd Battalion, 1st Marine Regiment, 1st Marine Division.
+This news predated the results of the U.S. military investigation, which found that the 24 unarmed Iraqis—including women and children as young as two years old—were killed by 12 members of K Company.